Access Profile Configuration

 Enabling IPv6 Router Advertisement

-IPv6 Router Advertisement (RA) is a component of the IPv6 Neighbor Discovery Protocol (NDP).
-It is used by routers to broadcast their availability and provide various network parameters to devices that support IPv6 on the network.
-Enabling Router Advertisement is crucial for the automatic configuration of IPv6 addresses and other settings on IPv6-enabled devices.
+IPv6 Router Advertisement (RA) is a key function within the IPv6 Neighbor Discovery Protocol (NDP).
+Routers use RA messages to announce their presence and share essential network parameters with IPv6-capable devices.
+Enabling Router Advertisement is critical for the automatic configuration of IPv6 addresses and related settings on devices supporting IPv6.

 The following table provides the command options/attributes and descriptions.